 Note: The initial ratio proposed to the Board in Nov.
-2019 was one space for every three occupants; however, based on Board feedback, that ratio was changed to one space for every four occupants. - All parking spaces must be improved to Washoe County standards (or Tahoe Regional Planning Agency standards, if applicable) and developed on-site, within property boundaries.
+2019 was one space for every three occupants; however, based on Board feedback, that ratio was changed to one space for every four occupants. - All parking spaces must be improved to Tahoe Regional Planning Agency standards and developed on-site, within property boundaries.
 In multi-unit complexes, parking must be in designated parking spaces (if applicable) and limited to the number of spaces allotted to the unit.